HelTecAutomation/HeltecDocs/en/source/cubecell/htcc-ac01/capsule_quick_start.md

 ```
 #### Why convert data to byte?

 Everyone knows that float data occupies 4 bytes in memory, and unsigned int data occupies 2 bytes.
-Suppose you have a very accurate sensor, for example, the measured data is 12.34567890987654321, if send this data via string like `string data = ["12.34567890987654321"]`, it will spend 20 bytes *(Max payload in each transmit is 64 bytes)*. but if transmit in byte `41 45 87 E7`, only spend 4 bytes.
+Suppose you have a very accurate sensor, for example, the measured data is 12.34567890987654321, if send this data via string like `char data[] = "12.34567890987654321"`, it will spend 20 bytes *(Max payload in each transmit is 64 bytes)*. but if transmit in byte `41 45 87 E7`, only spend 4 bytes.

 ## External resources